clicon/cligen/README.md

 * cligen_file Read a syntax specification from file.
 You must supply the file.
 * cligen_tutorial Samples of techniques used in cligen_tutorial.pdf.

-CLIgen is covered by GPLv2, but can be obtained with a commercial license.
+CLIgen is dual license.
+Either Apache License, Version 2.0 or GNU General Public License Version 2.
+You choose.

 I can be found at olof@hagsand.se.